tjkerby/Phylogeny_Pipeline/README.md

 Although the work I did with the pipeline has not been published, (due mainly to me graduating and there not being someone else to pick up) the project gave me a ton of experience with bash scripting, high performance computing, trouble shooting, and communicating complex results to non-technical audiences.

+Below is the code for running the pipeline.

 # aTRAM Tutorial for Multiple Species

 ## Getting Set Up